fhdsl/NIH_Data_Sharing/docs/index.md

 </div>

 <div class = money>
-**How do I budget this?** You may request funds for data management and sharing as direct costs.
-You may not infrastructure costs as direct costs as these should be included as indirect costs.
+**How do I budget this?** You may request funds for data management and sharing as direct costs (including personnel costs).
+Infrastructure costs should only be included as indirect costs.
 </div>

 <div class = plan>